 Therein lies the challenge.
 It is easier said than done.
 There are multiple ways to scan an asset, for example credentialed vs. uncredentialed scans or agent based vs. agentless.
 Regardless of which scanning technique is used, it is important that the vulnerability detections link back to the same asset, even if the key identifiers for the asset, like IP address, network card, and so on, have changed over its lifecycle.

 The next few sections describe some of the challenges related to vulnerability scanning and asset identification, and introduce a new capability which helps organizations get a unified view of vulnerabilities for a given asset.

-Please also join the webinar on February 17, 2021: New Unauthenticated and Agent-Based Scan Merging Capabilities in Qualys VMDR.
+Update: Recording available on demand for the webinar on February 17, 2021: New Unauthenticated and Agent-Based Scan Merging Capabilities in Qualys VMDR.

 Vulnerability Scanning Challenges

 In the early days vulnerability scanning was done without authentication.
 Unauthenticated scanning provides organizations with an attacker’s point of view that is helpful for securing externally facing assets.
 However, it is less helpful for patching and remediation teams who need to confirm if a finding has been patched or mitigated.
 Unauthenticated scanning also does not provide visibility when an attacker gains unauthorized access to an asset.
 In addition, these types of scans can be heavy on network bandwidth and cause unintended instability on the target, and results were plagued by false positives.
 Over the last decade, Qualys has addressed this with optimizations to decrease the network and targets impact while still maintaining a high level of accuracy.
 Finally unauthenticated scans lack the breadth and depth of vulnerability coverage that authenticated scan results provide, so organizations began to use authenticated scans.